plin2204/Movies-ETL/README.md

 •	Load data with PostgreSQL.

 ## Discussion
-Perform ETL steps on the Wikipedia and Kaggle data with a Python script by the following goal:
+Perform ETL steps on the Wikipedia and Kaggle data by writing a Python script.

 ---
 The codes are in challenge.py and movies_ETL.ipynb